Akshay-VK/DaSHLab-Induction/README.md

 mpirun -np 4 python3 -c "from mpi4py import MPI; print(f'Hello from rank {MPI.COMM_WORLD.Get_rank()}')"
 ```

-You should see output from 4 different processes with ranks 0-3.
+You should see output from four different processes with ranks 0-3.

 ### Additional Dependencies

-The base log analyzer uses only Python standard library modules; but you may want to install additional packages for your implementation:
+The base log analyser uses only Python standard library modules; but you may want to install additional packages for your implementation:

 ```bash
 # For advanced data structures and analysis (optional)